MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 The maintainers will merge your PR into the master branch once feedback has been applied and your change is approved.

 We regularly push all commits from master branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
 We typically publish daily during the work week.
-Maintenance activities may delay publishing for a few days.

-## Contributing to samples
+## Contribute to samples

-The [dotnet/samples](https://github.com/dotnet/samples) repo contains all the sample code that is part of any topic under the .NET documentation.
-There are several different projects that are organized in sub-folders.
-These sub-folders are organized similarly to the organization of the docs for .NET.
+The [dotnet/samples](https://github.com/dotnet/samples) repo contains all the sample code that's part of any topic under the .NET documentation.
+There are several different projects that are organized in subfolders.
+These subfolders are organized similarly to the organization of the docs for .NET.

 We make the following distinction for code that exists in our repository: